 These terms are often listed next to the signal strength icon on your mobile devices, which makes them familiar to a lot of people.
 To understand these terms, let’s start by recognizing that the “G” in each term stands for each “generation” of mobile internet networks as defined by a set of network standards through the years.

-- The latest and greatest fifth-generation – 5G – is growing wireless connectivity even further with faster data rates and higher connection density (1 Gbps – 35 Gbps).
-5G network roll-outs are underway in various areas around the globe but are still considered to be new technology.
+The latest and greatest fifth-generation – 5G – is growing wireless connectivity even further with faster data rates and higher connection density (1 Gbps – 35 Gbps).
+By utilizing multiple bands at once, 5G provides reduced latency and packet loss in addition to faster speeds.
+This makes 5G a great choice for businesses operating in rural or remote locations!
+5G network roll-outs are underway across the globe.

 What is LTE?